 As part of obtaining reasonable assurance about whether the Ward 9 Recreation District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests did not disclose any instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings as item 2021-001.

-1407 Peterman Drive Post Office Box 12178 Alexandria, Louisiana 71315 Voice: 318.442.1608 Fax: 318.487.2027 Online: CenlaCPAs.com
+Voice: 318.442.1608 Fax: 318.487.2027 Online: CenlaCPAs.com Ward 9 Recreation District June 27, 2022 Page 2